ngokhoa1202/cs-note/site-reability-engineering/container-engine/artifacts/Containerfile.md

-#dockerfile #docker #continuous-integration #operating-system #scripting #bash #shell #file-system #operating-system #software-engineering #software-architecture #computer-network #transport-layer #application-layer
+ #docker #continuous-integration #operating-system #shell  #file-system
+#operating-system #software-engineering #software-architecture #computer-network #transport-layer #application-layer
+#wsl #debian #ubuntu #fedora #podman #container-engine #containerization #continuous-delivery
+#centos-stream #rhel
 - Containerfile or Dockerfile is a special file for building Docker image.
-- From a base image, docker employs user-defined dockerfile to <mark style="background: #e4e62d;">encapsulate and add new layer</mark> to that image and build a new image for a particular application.
+- From a base image, container engine such as Docker and Podman employs user-defined dockerfile to <mark style="background: #e4e62d;">encapsulate and add new layer</mark> to that image and build a new image for a particular application.
 # Syntax
 ```Dockerfile title='Dockerfile syntax'
 FROM <base-image> [AS <stage-name>]